QubesOS/qubes-doc/user/templates/fedora/fedora-upgrade.md

 <div class="alert alert-danger" role="alert">
   <i class="fa fa-exclamation-triangle"></i>
   <b>Warning:</b> This page is intended for advanced users only.
-Most users seeking to upgrade should instead <a href="/doc/templates/fedora/#installing">install a new Fedora TemplateVM</a>.
+Most users seeking to upgrade should instead <a href="/doc/templates/fedora/#installing">install a new Fedora template</a>.
 Learn more about the two options <a href="/doc/templates/fedora/#upgrading">here</a>.
 </div>

-This page provides instructions for performing an in-place upgrade of an installed [Fedora TemplateVM](/doc/templates/fedora/).
+This page provides instructions for performing an in-place upgrade of an installed [Fedora Template](/doc/templates/fedora/).
-If you wish to install a new, unmodified Fedora TemplateVM instead of upgrading a template that is already installed in your system, please see the [Fedora TemplateVM](/doc/templates/fedora/) page instead. ([Learn more about the two options.](/doc/templates/fedora/#upgrading))
+If you wish to install a new, unmodified Fedora template instead of upgrading a template that is already installed in your system, please see the [Fedora Template](/doc/templates/fedora/) page instead. ([Learn more about the two options.](/doc/templates/fedora/#upgrading))

-## Summary instructions for standard Fedora TemplateVMs
+## Summary instructions for standard Fedora templates

 **Note:** The prompt on each line indicates where each command should be entered: `dom0`, `fedora-<old>`, or `fedora-<new>`, where `<old>` is the Fedora version number *from* which you are upgrading, and `<new>` is the Fedora version number *to* which you are upgrading.